getcellm/cellm/README.md

 Cellm is useful for repetitive tasks on both structured and unstructured data:

-1. **Text classification** - Categorize survey responses, support tickets, etc.
+1. **Text classification:** Categorize survey responses, support tickets, etc.
-2. **Model comparison** - Compare results from different LLMs side by side
+2. **Model comparison:** Compare results from different LLMs side by side
-3. **Data cleaning** - Standardize names, fix formatting issues
+3. **Data cleaning:** Standardize names, fix formatting issues
-4. **Content summarization** - Condense articles, papers, or reports
+4. **Content summarization:** Condense articles, papers, or reports
-5. **Entity extraction** - Pull out names, locations, dates from text
+5. **Entity recognition:** Pull out names, locations, dates from text

 For more use cases and examples, see our [Prompting Guide](https://docs.getcellm.com/usage/prompting).